WebServiceDevelopment/PaperDriver/README.md

 ## Application Structure

 This application contains two main folders, **public**, and **docs**.
-The **public*+ folder is where the source files for the application are contained.
+The **public** folder is where the source files for the application are contained.
 These are used for development, and they are the unminified, editable versions of the source code.
 The second folder is **docs** and this contains the 'built' or compiled version of the